Malt-Frosted Newcastle Brown Ale Chocolate Cake

 1 teaspoon Vanilla Extract

 Once the cakes are cool, it’s time to make the buttercream icing.
-A food processor is the cleanest way to make this icing, as it prevents icing sugar wafting around your kitchen.
+A food processor is the cleanest way to make this buttercream, as it prevents icing sugar wafting around your kitchen.
 Start with 200g of soft, unsalted butter and beat it with a wooden spoon until it is pale and fluffy.
-Take your 300g of icing sugar and mix it into the beaten butter a few spoonfuls at a time.
+Take your 300g of icing sugar and mix it into the butter a few spoonfuls at a time.

 Spread the cakes liberally with the malt buttercream and stack them into 3 tiers, with a final swirl of buttercream on the top.